zhangted/py-ceph/README.md

-# Predict 19 Cephlometric Landmarks from a Cephalogram
+# Predict Landmarks on a Cephalogram
 PyTorch solution to find 19 cephalometric landmarks from a lateral cephalogram from CLI.

 Model provided to predict landmarks is trained from the source code and datasets from [Cephalometric Landmark Detection by Attentive Feature Pyramid Fusion and Regression-Voting](https://arxiv.org/pdf/1908.08841.pdf).
 Repo [here](https://github.com/runnanchen/Anatomic-Landmark-Detection).